sloshy/blog/_posts/2023-06-20-intro-tinydb.md

 This month at [Scala Days Seattle 2023](https://scaladays.org/seattle-2023/) I was pleased to be able to demo the application and present about how the development using [Scala.js](https://www.scala-js.org/) was going along.
 Due to the focus of the talk being primarily about the tech used, and how useful it has been to me, I would like to take some time to actually kick-start the marketing hype cycle for this small project and let it be further known.

+## What is TinyDB?
+TinyDB is a browser-based database application that is as easy to use as a spreadsheet.
+You do not need to worry about preconfiguring data schemas or types to get started, so you can use it as a basic, text-based data entry program without any configuration.
+With TinyDB, I hope to allow you to opt into the level of control that you need over your data, while doing so in a way that is portable and easy-to-use from any device, whether it's your desktop computer, laptop, tablet, phone, or any other device with a modern web browser.

 ## Some (super unfinished) images

 To give you a quick idea of what this thing will look and feel like, here are some very unpolished and very early development screenshots showing the app: